RicTu/Depth-camera-sticker-tracking/README.md

 # Digitalize finger tapping movement using depth camera
 This project uses the RGB frame and depth frame from the OAK-D camera to track the stickers.
-The tracking result contains the 2D tracking result from the RGB frame and the depth information from the depth frame.

 ## Foundation of OAK-D camera
 * The OAK-D camera is a depth camera that contains an AI processor inside.